 Senator Alan Cranston was born and raised in Northern California.
-After serving in the Army and writing two failed novels, Cranston co-founded the California Democratic Council1 (CDC) in 1952 and served as its chairman until 1957.
-The Council was an unofficial assembling of local Democratic outfits that coordinated electoral activities and activism in California.
+After serving in the Army, Cranston co-founded the California Democratic Council (CDC).1 The Council was an unofficial assembling of local Democratic outfits that coordinated electoral activities and activism in California.
 It provided substantial support to Cranston throughout his electoral career.
-It began in 1958, when he was elected California State Controller.
+In 1958, he was elected California State Controller.
 In 1968, he became a U.S. Senator.
-He served four six-year terms in that position, and was the Democratic Whip from 1977 to 1991.
-He also rose to become the second-ranking member on the Senate Banking Committee.
+Cranston served four six-year terms in that position, and was the Democratic Whip from 1977 to 1991.
+He also rose to become the second-ranking member on the Senate Committee on Banking, Housing and Urban Affairs.
 In 1984, he ran an unsuccessful campaign for the Democratic presidential nomination, which left him with a $2 million debt.

-Cranston’s involvement with Keating is complicated.
 Lincoln S&L was headquartered in California, and Cranston was, in his own words, a “longtime friend” of California’s financial institutions.
-He says that even before meeting Keating, he was a staunch supporter of “direct investment.”
+He says that even before meeting Keating, Cranston was a staunch supporter of “direct investment.”
 Cranston and Keating disregarded their political differences and developed a mutually beneficial relationship.
-“Ah, the mutual aid society,” Cranston affectionately greeted Keating on a tarmac in Los Angeles; Keating jetted in days before the 1986 election to provide papers for a last-minute $300,000 line of credit for Cranston’s campaign (Cranston never tapped the line of credit).
 Keating and associates gave $39,000 to Cranston’s 1986 re-election campaign and arranged $85,000 in corporate contributions to the California Democratic Party for a get-out-the-vote drive.
-Keating's contributions to Cranston totaled almost $1 million; but they were mostly directed to voter registration groups, a kind of loophole for Cranston and Keating (for whom it was a tax deduction).
+Keating's contributions to Cranston totaled almost $1 million; however, they were mostly directed to voter registration groups the senator helped start.
 Cranston started and/or controlled a number of voter engagement and liberal groups, building off his success with the CDC.

-His banking aide, Carolyn Jordan, also claims that she had no knowledge of the April meetings until a year later when she read about them in the press (during this period in April, she was in Arizona and California visiting Lincoln and other thrifts).
-After the April meetings, she had much less direct contact with Lincoln than Jacobson did.
-She says that she did not think it was unusual for Cranston to meet with the head of an agency, even without telling her.
-She recalls telling Cranston after the April meetings that criminal referrals were mechanisms, commonly used by the Bank Board, to scare off members of Congress and attorneys and that a criminal referral did not mean the investigative process had stopped.
+Carolyn Jordan also testified that she had no knowledge of the April meetings until a year later, when she read about them in the press.
+Jordan testified that she told Cranston after the April meetings that criminal referrals were mechanisms commonly used by the Bank Board to scare off members of Congress and attorneys, and that a criminal referral did not mean the bank exam had stopped.

-Soon after the April 1987 meetings, Keating contributed $125,000 to USA Votes, one of the groups the Cranston directed.2 This was followed a few months later by $325,000 to the Forum Institute, another of Cranston’s organizations.
-In February 1988, while Cranston was visiting the Phoenician with his son, Kim, Keating gave $400,000 to the Center for Participation in Democracy.
-Kim was the Center’s president at the time.
-(Cranston chided Jacobson for advising him to ask Keating for “only” $250,000).
+Soon after the April 1987 meetings, Keating contributed $125,000 to USA Votes, one of the groups that Cranston directed.2 This was followed a few months later by $325,000 to the Forum Institute and $400,000 to the Center for Participation in Democracy, headed by Cranston’s son, Kim.